 On your 3rd day drive along the western coast of the Peloponnese, stop at the UNESCO Archaeological Site at Bassae of Phigaleia with the impeccable Epikourios Apollo Temple, a site of tremendous importance and beauty.

-Epicurian Apollo Temple in the Peloponnese
+Epicurian Apollo Temple in the Peloponnese in Greece in November.

 Epikourios Apollo Temple

 The next stop is at Kaiafas Lake.
-Cross the road across the lake and stroll on Kaiafas beach, one of the most beautiful sandy beaches in Greece.
+Cross the road across the lake and stroll on Kaiafas Beach, one of the most beautiful sandy beaches in Greece.

 The next important site is the UNESCO Ancient Olympia Archaeological Site where you will be visiting the birthplace of the Olympic Games.